 To be included the patients had to be 18 to 70 years and visiting the clinic with a referral for physiotherapy indicating musculoskeletal complaints of the spine or extremities.
 The nature of the complaints could be degenerative or traumatic and concern the shoulder, the knee or hip, the cervical or the lumbar spine.
 Patients who had undergone surgery in one of these regions were also included.
 Patients with a private health insurance (approximately 10% of the potential sample19) were not invited for participation since their referral forms did not give sufficient information to check inclusion criteria.
 Excluded were patients not able to read and understand German questionnaires and those who had undergone physiotherapy treatment within the previous 12 weeks.

-Patients were asked to complete questionnaires at three time points: baseline (T0, preferably before treatment), retest (T1, before second treatment session) and follow-up (T2, questionnaire sent five weeks after T0).
-If it was necessary due to organizational structures in the physiotherapy clinics, instead of filling in the questionnaires before the first treatment session, it was possible to answer them immediately afterwards.
+Patients were asked to complete questionnaires at three time points: initial assessment (T0, preferably before contact with the therapist), retest (T1, before second treatment session) and follow-up (T2, questionnaire sent five weeks after T0).
+If it was necessary due to organizational structures in the physiotherapy clinics, instead of filling in the questionnaires before the first contact with the therapist, it was possible to answer them immediately afterwards.
 The concrete time point (before or after first treatment session) was documented for the individual patient on a pre-defined form.

 All participants gave written informed consent prior to participation.
 Ethical approval for the trial was granted by the Ethics Committee of the Faculty of Medicine of the University of Tübingen (No 699/2016BO2, Nov 17 2016).
 For non-consenters age and gender were documented.